rollenasistores/devsum/README.md

 ---

-## Everything you need to summarize your work
+## Everything you need to automate your Git workflow

 Powerful features designed for developers who value their time

+### Smart Commit Messages

+AI generates conventional commit messages (feat:, fix:, docs:) with detailed descriptions of your changes.
+Never write boring commit messages again.

+### Branch Automation

+Auto-generate branch names, easy switching, and conflict prevention.
+Create feature branches with proper naming conventions automatically.

+### Automated Workflows

+Full automation: add files, commit, push, and generate reports.
+Integrate with CI/CD pipelines seamlessly.

 ### AI-Powered Analysis

 Leverage Claude, GPT-4, or Gemini to transform raw commits into professional narratives.

 ### Multiple Formats

 Export to Markdown, JSON, HTML, or PDF.
 Perfect for any workflow or documentation system.

 ### Flexible Filtering

 Filter by date range, author, branch, or file patterns.
 Get exactly the commits you need.

 ### Lightning Fast

 Optimized performance with caching and parallel processing.
 Analyze thousands of commits in seconds.

-### Automated Workflows

-Integrate with CI/CD pipelines.
-Generate reports automatically on schedule or trigger.

 ### Beautiful Terminal UI

 Enjoy a polished CLI experience with progress indicators, colors, and interactive prompts.

 ## Get started in seconds